 Learn about and celebrate the diversity of Wisconsin’s insects and other arthropods with members of the UW-Madison Department of Entomology.
 This first-time event will feature lectures, guided activities, and The Great Wisconsin Bug Hunt.
 Activities kick off Friday evening and continue through Saturday.
 A main focus of the event will be The Great Wisconsin Bug Hunt—an arthropod BioBlitz activity on Saturday.

 It doesn’t matter if it’s been decades since you last collected an insect or if you’re a regular insect observer—The Great Wisconsin Bug Hunt offers a chance to join entomologists and fellow insect enthusiasts to see just how many different arthropods can be observed at Kemp Station in a single day.
 Saturday’s schedule will feature a number of educational breakout activities to supplement the BioBlitz activity.
 Persons of all interest levels are welcome – come for some or stay for all.
-More information and a detailed schedule will be available here in June.
+More information and a detailed schedule are available here.

 The “All Things Fungi” Festival – August 23 & 24

 Activities begin Friday evening and continue through Saturday.
 Various topics will be covered, including introductory mushroom identification and the medicinal use of fungi.
 On Saturday morning, participants will collect from the forest of Kemp Station and discuss findings afterwards.
 Saturday afternoon will feature smaller group breakout sessions on a variety of topics.
 Persons of all interest levels are welcome.
 Come for some or stay for all.
 More information and a detailed schedule will be available here in July.